nf-core/eager/docs/usage.md

 }
 ```

 Where we have increased the default `4.GB` to `16.GB`.
-Make sure that you
+Make sure that you keep
-keep the `check_max` function, as this prevents your run asking for too much
+the `check_max` function, as this prevents your run asking for too much memory
-memory during retries.
+during retries.

-Once saved, we can then modify your original nextflow run command.
+Once saved, we can then modify your original Nextflow run command:

 ```bash
 nextflow run nf-core/eager -r 2.2.0 -c /<path>/<to>/custom_resources.conf -profile big_data,<original>,<profiles> <...>
 ```

-adding `-c` to specify which file to use for the custom profiles, and then
+Where we have added `-c` to specify which file to use for the custom profiles,
-adding the `big_data` profile to the original profiles you were using.
+and then added the `big_data` profile to the original profiles you were using.

 :warning: it's important that big_data comes first, to ensure it overwrites any
 parameters set in the subsequent profiles!